 The event typically takes place a few weeks before the corresponding stage of the Tour de France and attracts thousands of participants from all over the world.
 This year’s 31st edition of the “Étape du Tour de France” will take place on the same route as stage 14 of the Tour de France, between Annemasse and Morzine, 157 km with more than 4,100 meters of accumulated positive elevation gain, including the climbs of col de Saxel, col de Cou, col de Feu, col de la Ramaz et col de Joux Plane.

 The route of L’Etape du Tour de France varies from year to year.
 It can be anywhere from 100 to 200 kilometers long, with several categorized climbs that are similar in difficulty to those faced by professional riders in the Tour de France.
 The event is not a race but rather a challenge for amateur cyclists to test their skills and endurance.
-L’Etape du Tour is considered one of the most prestigious cyclosportive events in the world, and participation requires a high level of fitness and training.
+L’Etape du Tour is considered one of the most prestigious cyclosportive events in the world, and participation requires a high level of fitness and training, so be sure to take a peek at the official training plan and nutrition strategy.
 It provides amateur cyclists with a unique opportunity to experience the excitement and atmosphere of the Tour de France and to ride on some of the most famous roads in cycling history.